ArtificialRaccoon/DOSDungeonCrawlerPrototype/README.md

 - Brain Icon by Bernard Walker.
 (CC0)
 - Maze and Character Window Borders by [PIPOSCHPATZ](https://piposchpatz.itch.io/ui-borders-art-deco-pixel-art) (CC-BY-4.0)
 - Background Texture by [Jestan](https://opengameart.org/content/pixel-texture-pack) (CC-BY-SA)

-Currently, the wall textures have been lifted directly from Eye of the Beholder.